Nasi Lemak

 Ensure oil is hot before frying the peanuts (with skin) at medium heat until browned.
 Remove peanuts.
 Then, add anchovies and fry till golden brown or crispy.

-Nasi Lemak Step 4
+Nasi Lemak Recipe Step 4

 Step 4 of 4